 SACKS: Well I think young Jews who are born a long time after the Holocaust, a long time after the critical events in Israel’s history, are looking for some positive message of spirituality, something that lifts, something that makes them feel that Judaism is, as I argued, the voice of hope in the conversation of humankind.
 There’s something about Jews that makes us want to try and make the human situation better without losing our particular identity.
 I think it’s incredibly important that Jews have always believed that you don’t have to be Jewish to win salvation, and that’s a very important doctrine in an age in which religious conflict is very real and very dangerous.

 So I’m looking forward to an engagement with young American Jews, looking at the positive messages of Jewish spirituality and of our ability to serve God with joy, which is what King David used to say in the Book of Psalms, his wife thought he’d lost a bit of dignity while he was dancing around bringing the Ark back into Jerusalem.
 But I’m more than happy to lose a bit of dignity to dance with young Jews and let the Jewish spirit sing.

 AMANPOUR: And just to go back to what we were talking about, antisemitism.
 A few years ago Prince Harry was seen wearing a Nazi outfit and it was obviously widely criticised, at a fancy dress party I think, and he was sent to see you.
 What did you say to him?

-SACKS: All the family have been just wonderful, and I think they’re a great gift to the nation and they simply understand what it is to be strong in their faith while at the same time appreciating the very different faiths of others, and I think the royals are really role models in that.
+SACKS: All the family have been just wonderful, and I think they’re a great gift to the nation, and they simply understand what it is to be strong in their faith while at the same time appreciating the very different faiths of others.
+I think the Royals are really role-models in that.